rootjalex/burrito-artifact/README.md

 ```bash
 raco pkg install rosette
 ```
+If this command reports that z3 is not installed, please run `brew install z3` to install the [z3 Theorem Prover](https://github.com/Z3Prover/z3), a dependency of Rosette.
 Note: we do not use Rosette's synthesis features, just its pattern-matching functionality.

 #### Install CMake